iotaledger/goshimmer/documentation/docs/tutorials/setup.md

 Running a node in the GoShimmer testnet helps us in the following ways:
 * It increases the amount of nodes in the network and thus lets it form a more realistic network.
-* Your node will be configured to send debug log messages to a centralized logger from which we can assess and debug research questions and occurring problems.
+* Your node will be configured to send debug log blocks to a centralized logger from which we can assess and debug research questions and occurring problems.
 * Your node is configured to send metric data to a centralized analysis server where we store information such as resource consumption, traffic, and so on.
 This data helps us further fostering the development of GoShimmer and assessing network behavior.
 * If you expose your HTTP API port, you provide an entrypoint for other people to interact with the network.